Plumbing contractors in

 How to Get Licensed

-Complete 4-year plumbing apprenticeship program or equivalent work experience under licensed master plumber.
-Document all training hours and on-job experience.
+Complete 4-year plumbing apprenticeship program or equivalent work experience under licensed Master Plumber.
+Document all training and work hours.

-Renew license every 3 years with 24 hours of continuing education.
+Renew license every 3 years with 6 hours continuing education.
 Submit renewal application and fees to Iowa Department of Public Health before expiration.

 About This Market